unclamped/show-token-plugin/README.md

 1. Clone this repository and cd into it
 2. Install dependencies: `pnpm i`
 3. Build the plugin: `pnpm run build`
-4. Reload Discord to load the plugin
+4. Reload Discord to load the plugin.